vondele/cdbdirect/README.md

 wget -c -r -nH --cut-dirs=2 --no-parent --reject="index.html*" -e robots=off ftp://chessdb:chessdb@ftp.chessdb.cn/pub/chessdb/chess-20240814
 ```

+Note 1: to be able to handle the database the user should be able to open a
+sufficiently large number of files (more than the typical default of 1024),
+increase that limit e.g. `ulimit -n 102400` for each shell manually or adjust
+the defaults (e.g. `/etc/security/limits.conf`, `/etc/systemd/system.conf`, and/or `/etc/systemd/user.conf`).

-Note that the file `main.cpp` contains the hard-coded path to the DB `cdbdirect_initialize("/mnt/ssd/chess-20211203/data")`, which should be adjusted as needed.
+Note 2: the files `main.cpp` and `main_threaded.cpp` contain the hard-coded path
+to the DB `cdbdirect_initialize("/mnt/ssd/chess-20240814/data")`, which should
+be adjusted as needed.

 ### Compiled rocksdb fork